Biomimicry: Entrepreneurship via Nature

 Please contact us at info@sses.se

-The bootcamp is organised under patronage from the Swedish Embassy in Rome and the Swedish Consulate in Florence.
+The Bootcamp is organised under the patronage of the Swedish Embassy in Rome and the Swedish Consulate in Florence.
+In 2023, The Bootcamp was a finalist for the New European Bauhaus ‘Education Champions’ in the category Reconnecting to Nature.
+(7 finalists in over 1,400 applications)